-The Director of Counseling and Continuing Education will assess the effectiveness of documented mandatory alcohol/drug treatment referrals for students, documented cases of disciplinary sanctions imposed on students, and drug testing results for any student that was conducted by a rehabilitation program.
+The Life Vision Coach will assess the effectiveness of documented mandatory alcohol/drug treatment referrals for students, documented cases of disciplinary sanctions imposed on students, and drug testing results for any student that was conducted by a rehabilitation program.

-The RLNC Human Resources Director will assess effectiveness of documented mandatory alcohol/drug treatment referrals for employees, documented cases of disciplinary sanctions imposed on employees, and drug testing results for all employees.
+The RLNC Director of Equity, Cultural Education, and Archives will assess the effectiveness of documented mandatory alcohol/drug treatment referrals for employees, documented cases of disciplinary sanctions imposed on employees, and drug testing results for all employees.